Guest post by Suzanne M. Scanlan, Rhode Island School of Design

 By drawing Sally as la garconne in contemporary lingerie, then, Pressoir invested her with a liberated sensuality that subverted canonical representations of women imagined solely for the delectation of a male viewer.
 Paintings and prints created by Pressoir in the wake of her European travels were shaped by her keen observation and meticulous documentation of 1920s society and fashion along the way.
 Casting aside the corset and the social constraints they embodied liberated both artist and model in this moment, and launched the sense of style and stylization that would define Esther Pressoir’s artwork when she returned to New York the following year.

 Dr. Suzanne Scanlan is an art historian and Senior Lecturer in Theory, History of Art and Design at RISD.
 She received her PhD in History of Art and Architecture from Brown University and is the author of Divine and Demonic Imagery at Tor de’Specchi: Religious Women and Art in 15th-century Rome.
-Suzanne lives in Providence, RI and is currently writing a book on the art and travels of the American modern painter and printmaker, Esther Pressoir.
+Suzanne lives in Providence, RI.
+Her book Esther Pressoir: A Modern Woman’s Painter is forthcoming in Spring 2024.

 Other Art Herstory blog posts you might enjoy: